mytechnotalent/dc540-0x00001/README.md

 ## MISSION
 You have been selected by the DC540 ANGELS OF DEATH to be the Reverse Engineer on this mission.
 The first task is to decrypt this strange message to which SEAL Team 8 found and report back to Field Marshall Fortune with your results by sending a private Twitter message to @dc540_nova.

+## HINT
+"Sometimes it takes a bombe to break encryption!"

 ## License
 [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)